 The Management System Policy of SÚRAO is in a controlled manner evaluated on a regular basis every year for its fulfillment and efficiency.
 Responsibilities and powers for control and verification of processes are described in management documents that are a part of the documented management system.
+All management staff is responsible for the actual implementation of the management system.

-The description of the Management System SÚRAO defines the scope and method of evaluation of efficiency of the management system, including the processes and activities and their changes, the scope and method of non-conformity control and assurance of continual development and regular evaluation of safety culture.
+The description of the Management System SÚRAO and individual management system programmes define the scope and method of evaluation of efficiency of the management system, including the processes and activities and their changes, the scope and method of non-conformity control and assurance of continual development and regular evaluation of safety culture.
 Evaluation of the Integrated Management System of SÚRAO shall be performed internally or by an independent evaluator.